akdataai/migrate-java-db-to-azure/step-03-migrate-database-to-azure/README.md

     * Select the tables to migrate
     * Continue through the starting the activity

     * Note. the Migration might fail if the parameter "wal_level" is not set the logical. wal_level determines how much information is written to the WAL.
 The default value is replica, which writes enough data to support WAL archiving and replication, including running read-only queries on a standby server. minimal removes all logging except the information required to recover from a crash or immediate shutdown.
 Finally, logical adds information necessary to support logical decoding.
 Each level includes the information logged at all lower levels.
 This parameter can only be set at server start.

-          * Set the local Postgres WAL to logical and restart Postgres:
+    * Set the on-premises PostgreSQL wal_level parameter to logical, using psql, and restart:
       ```bash
-            postgres=# ALTER SYSTEM SET wal_level = logical;
+      ALTER SYSTEM SET wal_level = logical;
       ```
     * Restart the PostgreSQL service
       ```bash
       sudo systemctl restart postgresql
       ```
     * Restart the Migration project job

   * Check migration job is successful and data has migrated into Azure Postgres
       ```bash